thalper/March-Madness/README.md

 I wrote the unit test to test the parsing function, and our team worked on the coverage report during lab.
 I also rewrote the structure of our main file to increase coverage.
 Our tests did not cover all of our code, so changing the structure of the code increased coverage.
 I learned how the actions tab works on github and figured out how to monitor issues that are raised with the repository.
 I then wrote the skeleton for how an individual game would be simulated and talked with my group about more specifica plans for the simulation portion of our bracket generator.

+Luca Rivera-

+This week our team worked on making our first unit test and adding a code coverage feature for the code.
+I helped my teammate Rylee to both research and implement an automated way to get code coverage.
+For now we have it on every commit to the repository.
+I also proposed new ideas as to how we should approach the main part of the program the actual 'simulation'.
+It feels like we are on milestones and work done.

 # References